Soka457han/AlphaAgent/README.md

 ### Core Thesis — 3 Lines

 1. **Volatility is the edge gate.** Crypto dislocations only revert reliably when annualized realized vol sits between 15–40%.
 Below 15%: no dislocation exists.
-Above 40%: dislocations become trends and mean-reversion fails.
+Above 40%: dislocations become trends and mean reversion fails.
 The sweet spot is the regime where temporary fear creates exploitable overshoot *without* structural breakdown.

 2. **RSI-14 ≤ 28 = temporary panic, not terminal.** Liquid assets (BTC, ETH, BNB, SOL) have persistent institutional bid support.
 When RSI drops below 28 inside the vol band, it signals selling beyond fundamental value that reverts within days.
 Exit at RSI ≥ 60 — the mean-reversion move is complete.